If you've ever felt the frustration of managing multiple online accounts, whether…

 About Magento

 Magento is no ordinary eCommerce platform.
-In light of my experience on the platform, and that of several user testimonials from across the web, I can affirm Magento as among the top eCommerce accessible to any business owner.
+In light of my experience on the platform and several user testimonials from across the web, I can affirm Magento as one of the top eCommerce platforms accessible to any business owner.

-Rest assured, the platform comes free of charge, packed with a variety of in-built eCommerce tools.
-So long you’ve got a robust Magento hosting provider in place, you can proceed to launch the platform, add products, website modules, integrate vital apps, and hey presto!
+Rest assured, the platform comes free of charge, packed with a variety of built-in eCommerce tools.
+So long as you’ve got a robust Magento hosting provider in place, you can proceed to launch the platform, add products, website modules, and integrate vital apps, and hey presto!

 Subsequently, you get to manage the entire store, run promotions, sell your wares, process orders, handle transactions, and generate crucial business reports.
 You get to do all these from the Magento dashboard.